WMJZ-FM: 45 North Media Inc

-WMJZ is also an affiliate of ABC News Radio; and airs play-by-play coverage various high school football, basketball and hockey games throughout respective seasons for Gaylord High School and Johannesburg-Lewiston High School.
+WMJZ is also an affiliate of ABC News Radio; and airs play-by-play coverage various high school football and basketball games throughout respective seasons for Gaylord High School.

 WMJZ gains a sister station

 In November 2018, 45 North Media expanded to the Manistee market, purchasing WMTE-FM from Mitten Media, replacing the station's Adult album alternative format with similar adult hits format as Eagle 101.5.
 Despite the station's similar branding and identical frequency, WMTE is not a simulcast of WMJZ.
 Rather, they are independently programmed.

+2025 Ice Storm

+WMJZ and at least four other Northern Michigan radio stations were knocked off the air during an ice storm in March of 2025.
+The station's 350 foot transmitting tower near Johannesburg, Michigan fell due to high winds and ice accumulation.
+The station is currently broadcasting with a temporary antenna at the studio building until a new tower can be erected.